Digestive Disease Clinic, LLC

 Gastroenterologist Located in Rockville, MD

 When you have unexplained gastrointestinal symptoms like diarrhea or vomiting, or experience sudden weight loss or anemia, you may need a colonoscopy.
-At Digestive Disease Clinic, with locations in Rockville, Silver Spring, and Bowie, Maryland, Dr. Charles Obioha offers expert colonoscopy procedures to screen for signs of colon cancer and other lower gastrointestinal tract disorders.
+At Digestive Disease Clinic, LLC, with locations in Rockville, Silver Spring, and Bowie, Maryland, Dr. Charles Obioha offers expert colonoscopy procedures to screen for signs of colon cancer and other lower gastrointestinal tract disorders.
 Call to schedule an appointment online today for a potentially life-saving health screening.

 Colonoscopy Q & A